yfzzzyyls/nki-llama-nyu/README.md

 ## Benchmarks

-Submissions will be tested using 25 benchmarks (prompts) with varying context lengths (TBD, but likely 1K \-\> 128K) and batch sizes (TBD, but likely 1-\>4); five will be released in advance to contest participants (for testing purposes), and the remaining twenty will be withheld for evaluation.
+Submissions will be tested using 25 benchmarks (prompts) with varying context lengths (TBD, but likely 1K \-\> 128K) and batch sizes (TBD, but likely 1-\>4).
+We have provided 5 prompts in `prompts.txt`.
+The remaining 20 will be withheld for evaluation.

 All benchmarks will become publicly available after the contest is complete.